bolaft/bannerlord-retinues/docs/troops.md

 You can add a new upgrade to a troop only if all of the following hold:

-- **Not a militia, not a retinue.** Militias and Retinues cannot receive upgrade targets.
+- **Regular troops only.** Retinues and special troops cannot receive upgrade targets.
 - **Not at max tier.** Max-tier troops can't branch further.
 - **Upgrade slots remain.**
   - **Basic** troops: up to **2** upgrades.
   - **Elite** troops: **1** upgrade by default, **2** if the *Masters at Arms* doctrine is unlocked.
 - **Context allows editing.** If your settings restrict editing to settlements/fiefs, you must be in the right place.

+> If using the **Tier 7 Troop Unlocker** mod, troops can be upgraded one more tier (T7 for elites and T6 for basic troops).

 **What gets copied into the new upgrade?**
 When you confirm the new name, the game creates a child troop and copies skills from the parent (but *not* equipment, unless equipment is free and instant), and sets its tier to one above its parent.